1: It really is a huge party

 3. France will party amid heightened security

-As you might expect given the ongoing threat from terrorism, the 36th Fête de la Musique will take place amid heightened security.
+As you might expect given the ongoing threat of terrorism, the 37th Fête de la Musique will take place amid heightened security.

 Although anyone who has been to a concert in France in recent years will be used to heightened security which includes bag and body searches.

 Without giving the exact number of officers set to be mobilized for the event, the police have said that the operation will be of a scale similar to 2017's event when an extra 3,200 police were deployed in the capital.